harness/ff-javascript-client-sdk/README.md

 const options = {
   streamEnabled: true, // Enable or disable streaming - default is enabled
   pollingEnabled: false, // Enable or disable polling - default is disabled.
-Enable to fallback to polling if streaming encounters an issue.
+Enable to fallback to polling if streaming is enabled and encounters an issue.
 }

 const client = initialize(